Get 50% Discount Offer 26 Days

 11. Extract Files to a Specific Directory

-To extract files to a different directory, use the -C option.
-This command directs the extraction process to a specified location, providing flexibility in managing file organization after extraction.
+To extract to a different directory, use the -C option.
+Running this command allows me to specify where the extraction process will be executed, allowing me to control file organization afterward.

 tar -xvf archive_name.tar -C /path/to/directory